glin/reactable/README.md

   suffix = NULL,       # Suffix string
   digits = NULL,       # Max number of decimal places to round numbers separators = FALSE,  # Use grouping separators (e.g. thousands) for numbers?
-Locale-dependent. currency = NULL,     # Currency format.
+Locale-dependent. percent = FALSE,     # Format as a percentage? currency = NULL,     # Currency format.
 An ISO 4217 currency code, such as "USD", "EUR", "CNY".
 Locale-dependent. locales = NULL       # Locales to use for number formatting.
 A vector of BCP 47 languages tags, )                      # such as "en-US", "hi", "sv-SE".
 Defaults to the locale of the browser.